ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ## First Time Usage and Categories View

-We recommend that you customize your list of activities before staring to track your time with PWA Quanto.
+We recommend that you customize your list of activities before starting to track your time with PWA Quanto.
-The list of activity names that you use will depend on what aspect of you life you are analysing.
+The list of activity names that you use will depend on what aspect of your life you are analyzing.
 PWA Quanto installs with a default set of activity and detail names.
 By customizing the lists you can get the most out of the application.

 ![Categories View](../../images/projects/quanto/quanto-categories.png "Categories View")

-In "Categories" View, you can customize both the list of activity names and the seperate lists of detail names associated with each activity name.
-Either add new activity/detail names to the list from the respective input fields, delete current activities/details, or change their order by simply draging them around.
+In "Categories" View, you can customize both the list of activity names and the separate lists of detail names associated with each activity name.
+Either add new activity/detail names to the list from the respective input fields, delete current activities/details, or change their order by simply dragging them around.

-Tip: Place more frequently used categories towards the top of the list to speed up creation of new activities.
+Tip: Place more frequently used categories towards the top of the list to speed up the creation of new activities.

-Note: Changing the names in this categories list does not affect existing activity history.
+Note: Changing the names in this category list does not affect existing activity history.

 ## Current Activity Bar